JWT token

 }

 Contains a set of claims.
-The JWT specification defines seven Registered Claim Names which are the commonly included in tokens.
+The JWT specification defines seven Registered Claim Names which are the standard fields commonly included in tokens.
 Custom claims are usually also included, depending on the purpose of the token.

 This example has the standard Issued At Time claim (iat